Small humanin-like peptide

 Small humanin-like peptides (SHLPs) are a group of peptides encoded in the 16S ribosomal RNA region of mitochondrial genome.
-Six peptides of this group (SHLP1–6) have been identified so far, each peptide is of 20-38 amino-acid long.
+Six peptides of this group (SHLP1–6) have been identified so far, between 20-38 amino acids in length.
 They are derived from the mitochondria and act as important retrograde signaling molecules in the cell.
 Their names were given because the SHLPs share some similar biological effects with the mitochondrial peptide Humanin.

 Every individual SHLP showed unique expression pattern in mouse tissues.
 Specifically, SHLP1 was detected in the heart, kidney, and spleen; SHLP2 was detected in the liver, kidney, and muscle; SHLP3 was detected in the brain and spleen; SHLP4 was detected in the liver and prostate; and SHLP6 was detected in the liver and kidney.

 Experiments using cultured mammalian cells have shown that SHLPs are bioactive peptides.
 Incubation of each synthetic SHLP with cells affected cell viability, proliferation and apoptosis differentially, which suggests that every SHLP may play a different role in the biological system.